krateoplatformops/krateo-lab/krateo-v2-composable-finops/finish.md

 ### Look at you, using Krateo Composable FinOps!

-For further reading, check out the example [FinOps Composition](https://github.com/krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure)!
+For further reading, check out the example Standalone [FinOps Blueprint ACOT](https://github.com/krateoplatformops-blueprints/azure-compute-optimization-toolkit)!

 Now to the next chapter!